dhornbein/favor/_posts/2020-07-20-onboarding.md

 # Favor Solutions Onboarding

 Welcome to the **Favor Solutions Network** we are glad to have you!
 What follows is a guide to using Favor.
 This guide is for people who are already joined the network.
-If you would like to join [please contact Deacon](https://calendly.com/deacon-rodda/favor).
+If you're interested in joining click the button below:

+<a href="{{ '/join/' | relative_url }}" class="button">Apply to Join</a>

 ## **Key Terms**